UsuallyWelcome to Raheen Wood Steiner National School! Thank you for your interest in enrolling in our school.

 We invite you to visit the school during one of our open days.
 These are held twice a year;

-• Advent fair/open day for prospective parents – Usually the last Saturday of November 12-4pm (check Newsletter for the date)
+• Advent fair/open day for prospective parents – Saturday 1st of December 2018 12-4pm

-• Open day for prospective parents – Second Saturday in February, 10am to 1pm (February 10th 2018)
+• Open day for prospective parents – Usually Second Saturday in February, 10am to 1pm (See Newsletter for date)

 See the school, meet the teachers, see what makes our school unique and why our children love to come to school!

 Please contact the school secretary, Cecily, at the school office 061 921494 or firstname.lastname@example.org for enrolment form/forms.
 On receipt of your enrolment form and all relevant reports (if asked for), the secretary will contact you to arrange an interview date.